davidmles/davidmles.github.io/bio.md

   **At 18, I decided to study computer science more seriously**.
 While learning *PHP* and making my first websites, I studied for a higher degree in programming.
 I learned a lot about databases, networks, and languages like *C++*.

-  **In 2000 I started to work professionally as a web developer**, using *JavaScript* and *ASP*, and at the same time, I was teaching on-site.
+  **In 2000 I started to work professionally as a web developer**, using *JavaScript* and *ASP*, and at the same time I was teaching on-site.

   In 2001 I wanted to continue studying, so **I started a degree in Computer Science** at the University of Barcelona, which I completed in February 2005.
 There I learned the basics of computing: electronics, math, and software engineering.
 I even learned *Java* and *Ruby*!